printf-twinkle/printPrimeNumber/README.md

-# printPrimeNumber
+# Print Prime Number

-This code checks if a number entered by the user is prime or not
+This code checks if a number entered by the user is prime or not.